 Companies should map the customer experience they deliver on these nine factors against their competitors.
-Doing this will inform them if they are best-in-class, ordinary or sub-par on that particular factor.
+Doing this will tell them if they are best-in-class, ordinary or sub-par on that particular factor.

 Customer Experience Framework

-- Requirements: Different customers have different requirements from a product/service, and how a product satisfies those needs defines the requirements aspect of customer experience.
+- Requirements: Different customers have different needs and constraints.
+Product/Service that meets those needs while conforming to the constraints delivers good experience on requirements.
 Companies usually tend to overshoot on the customer requirements, which enables them to serve many diverse customer segments with one product.
-This is good unless there is a conflict with other key factors of customer experience.
+This is good unless there is a conflict with the constraints.
 An example of customer requirements for a television is 1080p, 3D, HDMI outputs, LED, 60″ etc…

 - Price: This is one of the key factors of customer experience, as it defines the value that the customer is able to derive from the product.
 For a Wal-Mart shopper, low prices deliver the right kind of experience.
 While Neiman Marcus prices deliver the right kind of customer experience to high-end luxury shopper.
 So this factor varies by the customer segment being served.

 - Availability: Many companies ignore this factor but this is one of the key drivers of customer experience.
 This is driven by availability of your product/service when the customer needs it the most.
 Your customers rely on your products/service for their needs, and not being available drives a bad customer experience.
-For example, availability of mobile network when a customer wants to make a phone call or get some information.
+For example, availability of mobile network when a customer wants to make a phone call.
 Similarly, availability of e-commerce websites that offer the right product when the customer is looking to buy.

 - Quality: Imagine your television breaks down right in middle of an important game, quality is an essential part of customer experience and it hurts companies over a long run when product quality is sub-par.
 And example of a company delivering good experience on this dimension is BMW.
 With their 48K and 4 year full service maintenance program they have taken out quality fears from a complicated machine which has many parts that can break.

-- Fashion: This is the “Cool factor” define by how cool your product is perceived by the customer.
-This requires meeting customer requirements it in a way that amazes the customer.
+- Fashion: This is the “Cool factor”.
+This requires meeting customer requirements in a way that amazes the customer.
 Apple iPhone comes to mind as an example, but I would like to give one from semiconductor industry.
 NVIDIA and AMD are fierce competitors in the graphics card market, they keep delivering cool products year after year to amaze and capture the gamer market.
-The quality of graphic images and the speed of rendering keeps improving every year.
+Graphic image quality and the speed of rendering keeps improving every year.
 I tag this as fashion as the trend keeps changing all the time.
 The most cool thing today might be outdated tomorrow, as experienced by Motorola RAZR.

-- Social Responsibility: This does not have much to do with the product/service but more to do with the practices employed by the company.
-A socially responsible company that employs the right practices in the minds of its customer base delivers good customer experience.
+- Social Responsibility: This has to do with the social impact the company is making either through its product/services or as a corporation.
+A socially responsible company that makes a social difference in the minds of its customer base delivers good customer experience.
 An example is Nike and the effect of the child labor issue on its business.
 Also, Toyota’s efforts to convince the American customer that their cars create jobs in US.
-Also, the green revolution and the phone app for flight boarding passes.

 - Brand: All companies have some brand value that gives the customer the level of comfort required for doing business with that company, hence driving the customer experience.
 This is the most important factor of all as it carries the fruits/burdens of good/bad customer experiences across the other eight factors.
 For B2C focused companies this customer experience is associated with the company, for B2B focused companies this experience is a function of individual relationships and company brand.